Kevin Feige says Marvel fans “won’t have to wait very long” for a Southeast Asian superhero on Disney+ | NME

 Marvel Studios president Kevin Feige has said that fans “won’t have to wait very long” to see a Southeast Asian superhero on Disney+.

 Feige was speaking at a press conference today (February 2) for the streaming service’s launch in Singapore.
-In a Q&A segment, Feige was asked about the possibility of a a Southeast Asian superhero on Disney+, given the upcoming release of Disney’s Raya and the Last Dragon, which is inspired by Southeast Asian cultures and premiering on Disney+ on March 5.
+In a Q&A segment, a journalist asked Feige about the possibility of a a Southeast Asian superhero on Disney+, citing the upcoming release of Disney’s Raya and the Last Dragon, which is inspired by Southeast Asian cultures and premiering on Disney+ on March 5.

 When asked if it was “high time we get a Southeast Asian Marvel superhero on Disney+”, Feige responded, “I think it is.
 And I think you won’t have to wait there very long at all.
 We’ve announced a number of shows and we’ve got more in the works.”